 Testing For A House Sewer Leak

 In some cases a leaking sewer joint can be mistaken for a leaking main water line.
-This can occur if the house sewer is in close proximity to the house water service line and is also located above the finished grade of the basement floor.
+This can occur if the house sewer is in close proximity to the house water service line, and is also located above the finished grade of the basement floor.
+This is referred to in the trade as a “hung sewer”.

-A leaking sewer joint near the outside of the foundation wall can result in water being present on the basement floor – this can look just like a water main break.
+A leaking sewer joint near the outside of the foundation wall can result in water being present on the basement floor.
+Many times this type of sewer leak can look just like a water main break.

 A definitive way to test for a sewer line leak outside the foundation wall is to do a sewer dye test.
 A sewer dye test is performed by removing the cap from the house side of the sewer trap (click this link to learn about a sewer trap and the proper way to open it).
 Then place some food or clothing dye into the open sewer trap.
 The next step is to flush a toilet or run a sink for a few minutes to force the dye down the house sewer.